dcrommie/walbrook/education/understanding-commodities.md

 If used as a financial investment, commodities other than precious metals are usually not bought/sold directly.
 Investors instead invest in a security or derivative that references the commodity price.

-There are a variety of financial instruments available such as structured products, derivatives or mutual funds.
+There are a variety of financial instruments available, including structured products, derivatives and mutual funds, and these differ in their advantages/disadvantages from direct investment.

-Such instruments differ in their advantages/disadvantages from those of more direct investments described here, and bear other opportunities and risks.
-Investing in such instruments necessitates the corresponding knowledge.

-For an investor who has no interest in taking delivery of the commodity, two investment options exist:

-1. **Indirect** - trading a financial product that references the price of a commodity or basket of commodities
-2. **Direct -** Buying and selling precious metals

-## Futures, forwards, options and structured products:

-These are advanced financial constructs with very specific properties and risks.
+* **Futures, forwards, options and structured products.** These are advanced financial constructs with very specific properties and risks.
 Investing in these products requires the corresponding knowledge.

-## Mutual funds:

-Funds are collective investments that pool money from multiple investors for collective investment.
+* **Mutual funds.** Funds are collective investments that pool money from multiple investors for collective investment.
 Funds are available for any type of investment.
 Risks and properties vary, and a basic knowledge of funds is required.

-## Precious metal account:

-Similar to handling foreign currencies.
+* **Precious metal accounts.** Similar to handling foreign currencies.

-**• Physical delivery:**

-Buying and selling the physical entities such as bars, coins.
+* **Physical delivery.** Buying and selling the physical entities such as bars, coins.
 If not delivered physically to the investor, they are usually kept in custody with a bank, i.e. custody fees do apply.
+* **Commodity Indices.** When investing indirectly into commodities, corresponding products (e.g. funds) are often based on commodity indices or commodity futures due to their advantages regarding accessibility and traceability.

 ## Commodity Indices

-When investing indirectly into commodities, corresponding products (e.g. funds) are often based on **commodity indices or commodity futures** due to their advantages regarding accessibility and traceability.

 There are a number of available indices that track the commodity markets.